-The Policy and Advocacy Program encourages the participation of Fellows and social scientists in engaging in debate, research or other activities that advocate and highlight the importance of the social sciences in providing data, advice, and direction for policy development by government.
-The social science community is encouraged to accept this invitation to be heard on important issues and to contribute strongly and with effect.
+The Policy and Advocacy Program encourages fellows and social scientists to advocate for and advance the capacity of the social sciences to provide data, advice, and direction for policy development by government.
+The social science community is encouraged to be heard on important issues and to contribute to these programs.

-In March 2003, ASSA welcomed the news that DEST (Department of Education Science and Training (DEST), now under the Department of Education, Employment and Workplace Relations (DEEWR)), approved additional funding to the academy from the Higher Education Innovation Programme (HEIP).
+In March 2003, ASSA welcomed the news the then Department of Education, Science, and Training approved additional funding to ASSA from the Higher Education Innovation Programme.
 Part of the condition of funding was the establishment of a Policy and Advocacy Committee.
 The purpose of the Policy and Advocacy Committee was to strengthen the role of the social sciences in the development of policy, and providing advice to government.

 The Policy and Advocacy Committee is Australia’s premier forum for providing social science insights and recommendations to government.
 As old communications barriers fall and policymakers seek expertise from an ever-expanding network, the academy is uniquely placed to provide advice to policymakers: